Trickle Down With a Chain Saw

 Accounting fraud will now only happen to bankers when a failing company is trying to secure more credit.
 Since the bankers are professionals, they should know how to look for that problem.

 This whole visa worker/off-shoring thing will suddenly have a very nasty taste indeed.
 If that developer is only pulling down $12K/yr, the haloed few have capped themselves at $1.2M.
 As an analyst, I have to believe the haloed few aren’t going to tolerate that for very long.
 High paying jobs will start moving back to America and they won’t get filled by $60K/yr H1-B workers.
-In 2018 Jamie Dimon got a raise to $31 million8 so how long do you think he can make ends meet on a pathetic $6 million/yr?
+In 2018 Jamie Dimon got a raise to $31 million so how long do you think he can make ends meet on a pathetic $6 million/yr?

 Before you write this entire journey off as a mad ramble brought on by too much caffeine and too little sleep, take a good look at a company known as Lincoln Electric.
 Some years ago “60 Minutes” did a report on that company.
 The head of the company made less than some of the people working on the assembly line making the welders and other products.
 The employees actually knew what his salary was and some of them had a contest about who could put in enough hours to beat it.
 Not to mention, the quality of their products has been phenomenal for years.